Pannenkoek2012: A-button challenge

-The bulk of pannenkoek2012 videos are about the "A button challenge" (ABC), a self-imposed challenge whose ultimate goal is to complete Super Mario 64 while pressing the A button as little as possible, or not at all.
+The bulk of pannenkoek2012 videos are about the "A-button challenge" (ABC), a self-imposed challenge whose ultimate goal is to complete Super Mario 64 while pressing the A-button as little as possible, or not at all.
 In regular gameplay, the A-button makes Mario jump; this is one of the fundamental game mechanics of Super Mario 64, a platformer whose gameplay has been described as "all about jumping".
 It is possible to jump without the A-button in very rare, but often useless circumstances.
-In one video, it is shown that collecting the star "Mario Wings to the Sky" in the level "Bob-omb Battlefield" is possible without pressing the A button at all.
-To do this, Buchanan uses glitches that enable him to "clone" a large number of Goombas to form a ladder.
+In one video, it is shown that collecting the star "Mario Wings to the Sky" in the level "Bob-omb Battlefield" is possible without pressing the A-button at all.
+To do this, Buchanan exploits a use-after-free bug to "clone" a large number of Goombas to form a ladder.
 This strategy took two years of planning, and the video took 55 hours to make.

-"SM64 - Watch for Rolling Rocks - 0.5x A Presses (Commentated) [OUTDATED]"
+Watch for Rolling Rocks

-On January 12, 2016, Buchanan uploaded a commentated video in which he explains in depth how to complete the level "Watch for Rolling Rocks" in "half an A-press".
+On January 12, 2016, Buchanan uploaded a commentated video in which he explains in depth how to complete the mission "Watch for Rolling Rocks" in "half an A-press".
 His strategy originally took 14.8 hours from start to finish, most of which were spent using a glitch to accelerate Mario to the high speeds necessary for "parallel universe" movement.
 This was reduced to 5.4 hours in 2017.
-The video became popular and was widely spoofed online for its incredibly obtuse and technical content, especially Buchanan's "half A-press" notation (meaning that he began the level with the A button already held down) and his use of parallel universes (a collision glitch caused by integer overflow).
+The video became popular and was widely spoofed online for its incredibly abstruse and technical content, especially Buchanan's "half A-press" notation (meaning that he began the level with the A-button already held down, which can share a press from a previous level but needs an extra press in an individual-level run) and his use of parallel universes (a collision glitch caused by integer overflow).

-On October 1, 2023, Buchanan uploaded an updated video of Watch for Rolling Rocks in 0 A presses using a technique named "Mario's Platform Adventure" documented by Thadortin only a week prior.
-This strategy also saved time over the previous Watch for Rolling Rocks ABC run in 1:49:16.77 by Marbler from 10 days earlier.
+On October 1, 2023, Buchanan uploaded an updated video called "Watch for Rolling Rocks in 0 A presses" using a technique named "Mario's Platform Adventure" documented by Thadortin only a week prior.
+This strategy also saved time over the previous Watch for Rolling Rocks ABC run in 1:49:16.77 by a runner named Marbler from 10 days earlier.

-In August 2013, when Buchanan began working on the A button challenge, over 200 A-presses were required to complete Super Mario 64.
+In August 2013, when Buchanan began working on the A-button challenge, over 200 A-presses were required to complete Super Mario 64.
 As of October 2023, a 120-star playthrough of Super Mario 64 can be completed in as few as 13 A-presses.
-A 70-star ABC (70ABC) or 98-star max% run can be completed in 0 A presses, but only on the Wii Virtual Console versions of the game, due to a version-exclusive floating-point rounding error in which certain moving platforms in Bowser in the Fire Sea rise slowly over time, which can be used to save an A press.
-A 70ABC run has also been completed without tool assistance by a runner named Marbler.
+A 70-star ABC (70ABC) or 98-star max% run can be completed in 0 A-presses, but only on the Wii Virtual Console versions of the game, due to a version-exclusive floating-point rounding error in which certain moving platforms in Bowser in the Fire Sea rise slowly over time, which can be used to save an A-press.
+A 70-star ABC run has also been completed without tool assistance by Marbler.